 A few days later I decided to take a quick look and the fuel was leaking from where the folks who did the conversion from gas to diesel took the fuel pump out.
-There was a extra filter and an adaptor.
+There was an extra filter and an adaptor.
 EASY - WRONG!
 It looked like the fuel was coming from the top of the tank and dripping down.
 It could be the rubber hose but I decided to remove the tank and make sure.

 Here is what I did: